 Definition of Zero Day Vulnerability

 Zero day vulnerability refers to bug in the software that remains unidentified by the vendor.
-Hackers manage to discern the security bug and exploit it to infect the tampered software with a malicious code even before the vendor realises the security flaw in the software.
+Hackers manage to discern the security bug and exploit it to infect the tampered software with a malicious code even before the vendor realizes the security flaw in the software.
 This kind of exploit is termed as zero day vulnerability as the software bug remains unknown to developers.

 When most people hear about zero-day malware, they wonder what the difference is between a zero day vulnerability and a zero-day exploit or attack.
 They aren’t technically the same and at Comodo, we want to ensure you understand the differences and how it can affect your POS security.